paragchaudhuri/cs475m-tutorials/README.md

 # CS475M Tutorials

-This are OpenGL tutorials for CS475M.
+These are OpenGL tutorials for CS475M.

 We use OpenGL 3.1-3.2 with the compatibility profile in these examples.